Mary Pike: Abduction

 Pike was abducted by Sir Henry Browne Hayes on 22 July 1797, using a forged letter from her mother's physician claiming that her mother was gravely ill and requesting her presence.
 He ambushed and kidnapped her on the road from Woodhill.
 Bringing her to Vernon Mount, his residence, Hayes and his sister forced Pike into a marriage ceremony, which Pike resisted strongly.
 Her uncle, Richard, discovered that Pike was at Vernon Mount, rescued her.
-He put up a reward for the capture of Hayes and his accomplices, on top of the government was offering of £1,000.
+He put up a reward for the capture of Hayes and his accomplices, on top of the government offering of £1,000.
 Despite living in the vicinity of Cork, Hayes remained at large.
 He wrote to Pike to offer his surrender himself for trial if the reward was rescinded.
 He was finally brought before the Cork spring assizes on 13 April 1801, prosecuted by John Philpot Curran, with Hayes being sentenced to transportation to Botany Bay.

 Pike was deeply affected by the abduction, appearing to have "developed a pathological fear of the male sex" and lived in a quaker retreat.
 Other reports state that she was admitted to a mental institution.
 She died in 1832 with a fortune of £55,000.